Why housing matters

 The need for opportunity and self-reliance

-Housing instability — including frequent moves, overcrowding, and the threat of eviction or foreclosure — creates stress, depression and hopelessness for far too many families.
+Housing instability—including frequent moves, overcrowding, and the threat of eviction or foreclosure—creates stress, depression and hopelessness for far too many families, their communities and even future generations.

 Adults living in housing that they struggle to afford often describe themselves as less healthy, and the well-being and development of millions of children is compromised by living in insecure housing.